techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 |Jitter |< 30 ms |If jitter is high, users hear crackling sounds or audio breaking up.|
 |Packet loss| Average < 1%, Maximum average < 10% ||

-If results of the network quality test indicate a poor connection, have the user try the following:
+If results of the network quality test indicate a poor connection, have the user try the following steps:

 - Move to an area with better network coverage.
 - Switch between WiFi and cellular data to determine which provides a more stable connection.